testmunk/testmunk_gem/README.md

 @app = MyApp.new(self)
 ```

+## Testmunk API

+The gem contains following interface to the public [Testmunk API](http://testmunk.readthedocs.org/en/latest/rest.html):

+- API::Testrun

 ## Contribute

 You are more than welcome to improve the gem.
 Just fork the project and send a pull request.
 Remember to document your code.

 ## License
 This project is licensed under the terms of the MIT license.
 This project is in no way affiliated with Apple Inc or Google.
 This project is open source under the MIT license, which means you have full access to the source code and can modify it to fit your own needs.